Dreaming Across Towns: Semantic Rollout and Town-Adversarial Regularization for Zero-Shot Held-Out-Town Fixed-Route Driving in CARLA: Methodology

 \subsection{Learning Objective and Optimization}

 The agent is trained from a scalar task reward \(r_t\) provided by the environment.
-Since the detailed reward shaping is task-specific rather than architectural, we treat \(r_t\) as part of the environment definition and report its exact composition in the experimental setup.
+The reward definition is shared across all methods and is reported in the experimental setup.
+The learning objective combines the standard Dreamer-style world-model loss with the proposed semantic rollout and town-adversarial auxiliary losses.

 \paragraph{World-model objective} Let \(K\) index the reconstructable observation channels, and let \(o_t^{(k)}\) denote channel \(k\).
-Let \(f_t\) denote the standard Dreamer feature defined in Section C. The world model is trained with the standard DreamerV3-style objective
+Let \(f_t\) denote the standard Dreamer feature defined in \cref{sec:model_architecture}.
+The world model is trained with the standard DreamerV3-style objective

 where \(\kappa_t\) denotes the continuation target, and $\lambda_{dyn}, \lambda_{rep}, \lambda_k, \lambda_r$, and $\lambda_\kappa$ are fixed loss weights.
 Unless otherwise stated, the dynamics and representation terms follow the standard DreamerV3 objective.